A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Secured space

-An area certified to the physical security requirements for a Zone 2 to Zone 5 area, as defined in the Australian Government Protective Security Policy Framework (PSPF), to allow for the processing or storage of sensitive or classified information.
+An area certified to the physical security requirements for a Security Zone Two to Security Zone Five area, as defined in the Department of Home Affairs’ Protective Security Policy Framework, Entity facilities policy, to allow for the processing or storage of classified data.

 Security assessment

-The duration security association information is valid for.
+The duration a security association is valid for.

 Security breach